 - Font is Times New Roman for all text.

 - The title should be in 18-point, bold, Title Case, and centered.
-If a Teaching Case or Teaching Tip, include that designation as the first line of your title in italics with your manuscript title beginning on the next line.
+If a Teaching Case or Teaching Tip, include that designation as the first line of your title in italics and bold with your manuscript title beginning on the next line.

 - Two (2) 12-point blank lines after the title.